chakeson/Reading-order/reading-order/README.md

 - Make navpannel factions clicable

-- Add progress-bar on navbar.
-Maybe display progress under account instead.
-Diplay on home page.

-- Navbar on link click in phone mode maybe should close menu.
-Test on mobile and tablet.

 - Improve text color changer for books.
+Consider it for progress bars aswell.
 Use color-contrast CSS property when adoption is high enough.
 Check in August 2022.

 - Test updating to React 18.